 All auxiliary equipment and processes necessary for safe and reliable installation of the wireless antennas, including but not limited to mounting brackets, pole extensions, screws, washers, etc. must be provided and installed.
 All other devices including but not limited to repeaters, power injectors, etc. required for installation and operation of the wireless antenna must also be provided and installed.

-Shelf or rack mount the wireless transceiver in the controller or mount on the traffic signal support pole in a weather proof NEMA 4X enclosure.
+Shelf or rack mount the wireless transceiver in the controller or mount on the traffic signal support pole in a weatherproof NEMA 4X enclosure.
 Install moisture-resistant sealers to protect the attachment of antenna and coaxial cable.

 Restore Existing Underground Electrical and Fiber Optic Facilities.
 Reconnect or repair the existing underground facilities to existing condition with like materials or approved alternate by the Engineer.
 Complete a full test of the system to ensure that the integrity of the facility is fully restored.